Cloning and Stem Cells

 Reproductive Cloning

 Most complex, multicellular eukaryotes, however, reproduce only sexually.
 Two haploid gametes unite to form a diploid cell, called a zygote, that reproduces mitotically to form all the somatic cells of a complex multicellular organism.
 During mitotic cell divisions, various cells express different sets of genes to differentiate into different organs, tissues, and cell types.
-Two fundamental questions of biology are: 1) how genes regulate the process of development, and 2) whether somatic cells undergo irreversible genetic changes as they differentiate.
+Two fundamental questions of biology are: 1) how do genes regulate the process of development, and 2) do somatic cells undergo irreversible genetic changes as they differentiate.

 The first studies to test whether vertebrate animals could be cloned used a technique called somatic cell nuclear transfer (SCNT), where nuclei from somatic cells were transferred to an egg cell whose own nucleus had been removed.